-During the current year, the Group has obtained two new facilities aggregating to AED 3,673,000 thousands.
+During 2022, the Group had obtained two facilities aggregating to AED 3,673,000 thousand.
 The tenure of these new facilities is for a period of six years from the date of the agreements and carry profit rates of 1 or 3 month EIBOR plus a margin of 1%.
 These facilities are guaranteed by the Parent Company.
-The outstanding amount from these facilities as at 31 December 2022 is AED 853,583 thousand.
+The outstanding amount from these facilities as at 31 December 2024 is AED 3,673 thousand (2023: AED 3,673 thousand).

-During the year, the Group also executed short term facility of AED 600,000 thousands.
+During 2022, the Group also executed short term facility of AED 600,000 thousand.
 This facility carries interest of EIBOR plus 1% per annum and is secured by a corporate guarantee from the Parent Company.
-As at 31 December 2022, the Group has neither drawn down nor availed any amount from the facility.
+As at 31 December 2024 and as at 31 December 2023, the Group has neither drawn down nor availed any amount from the facility.